 MPL – A Multi-Crew Pilot Licence you only complete for an affiliated training programme.
 These courses are designed in collaboration with the airline and the training operator that completes the training.

-fATPL –This is an unofficial way of explaining the type of licence a pilot has when they have passed all 14 ATPL exams, an ME IR, Commercial Pilot’s Licence and MCC.
+fATPL – This means frozen Airline Transport Pilot Licence.
+It is an unofficial way of explaining the type of licence a pilot has when they have passed all 14 ATPL exams, an ME IR, Commercial Pilot’s Licence and MCC.
 The ATPL licence becomes ‘unfrozen’ after successfully gaining 1500 hours in the specified manner.
 An fATPL also means that you are in a position to apply for a role as a First Officer (subject to airline requirements).